 Case #1 – Local US Website

-If your website is local to US and you only market to people in the United States, you can take a little bit of a breath.
+If your website is local to the US and you only market to people in the United States, you can take a little bit of a breath.
 The case applies to, for instance, a website for a local US company in Utah that performs HVAC and plumbing services.
 While of course, it is possible that someone within the EU could come to your website, sign up for your newsletter or order your services, you are not actively marketing to that audience.

 Why just a little bit of a deep breath?
 If you haven’t noticed, here in the United States and everywhere else, citizens are a little fed up with the amount of data being spread around.
 Think about it – there may be advertisers making more money off of the data generated by your website and social media profiles.
 I suggest you start to look at the regulations in place in Europe and prepare yourself.